 - Additional snow clearing (widening) along route will occur once all other priority and secondary routes have received initial snow clearing response.

 - Snow removal may be initiated when compacted snow on the road is sufficient to impede the flow of traffic, causes drainage concerns, or when windrows along the side of the road become excessive as determined by the Chief Administrative Officer.
 The Town will assume no liability whatsoever for damage to obstructions or landscaping of any kind placed or developed within a road right-of-way without a permit.

-- Routes in this category are sanded and bladed flat to minimize rutting when identified but snowpack of varying depths may be left in accordance with what is required to minimize driving difficulty and when extenuating circumstances exist.
+- When snow and ice control operations are activated, routes in this category are sanded and bladed flat to minimize rutting; however, snowpack of varying depths may be left in accordance with what is required to minimize driving difficulty and when extenuating circumstances exist.

-- Snow removal and / or snow storage operations may be implemented when the road is rendered impassable, poses significant safety concerns, drainage is impacted, other extenuating circumstances as determined, or when compacted snow exceeds 25cm.
-The Town will assume no liability whatsoever for damage to obstructions or landscaping of any kind placed or developed within a road right-of-way without a permit.
+- The Town will assume no liability whatsoever for damage to obstructions or landscaping of any kind placed or developed within a road right-of-way without a permit.

 - The transportation team is in constant communications with Emergency Responders to ensure access is available throughout the community.

 The Town of Okotoks pathway system consists of primary and secondary pathways.
 Primary pathways (red) are main pedestrian corridors that collect from a series of secondary pathways (black) to facilitate pedestrian movement from residential to commercial areas.
 Okotoks Town Council has determined that primary pathways will receive snow clearing as part of an overall pathway strategy to improve pedestrian movement year round.

 Frequently Asked Questions